someodd/burrow/docker/README.md

 # Burrow Docker setup

-Docker config to serve a gopherhole built with Burrow.
+Serve and build a gopherhole using Burrow.
 Features:

 * Special modes (see section below)!